 Wiemspro’s electrostimulation system can address injuries and pain in rehabilitation patients; but, in addition, it helps prevent future problems for patients.
-Some of the benefits that your patient can obtain with the electrostimulation system are:
+Some of the benefits of electrostimulation that your patient can obtain with the Wiemspro system.

 - Relief of all types of chronic pain.

 - Athletic recovery.

 - Prevention of atrophy.

 - Relief of discomfort and stress.

 - Increased range of motion.

 The EMS system uses a slightly stronger current than TENS to make the muscles contract.
 The unit’s electrodes (also placed on the skin near the affected muscles) cause rhythmic contractions.
 This allows the user to improve muscle strength if the user tries to contract the muscle simultaneously.